tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * waptserver parameter 'remote_repo_support' : If true, a task is scheduled to scan repositories (waptn waptwua wapt-hosts) and creates a sync.json file for remote secondary repositories.

 * when buiding waptagent, don't include non CA packages certificates by default in waptagent.
-A chebox is added to enable non can certificates to be scanned and added
+A checkbox is available to still enable non CA certificates to be scanned and added

-* when building waptagent, one can add or remove certificates in the grid with Ctrl+Del or drag and drop.
+* when building waptagent, can add or remove certificates in the grid with Ctrl+Del or drag and drop.

-* waptconsole / hist packages status grid : fix F5 refresh
+* waptconsole / host packages status grid : fix F5 refresh

 * waptconsole / build agent : build an enterprise agent even if no valid licence (Enterprise)